MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-security-incident-quick-start.md

 ### Review the secure score for devices

 Also located in found in the Vulnerability management dashboard is the Microsoft Secure score for devices card.
-This card displays your current score and a higher score indicates your endpoints are more resilient from cyberattacks.
+This card displays your current score and a higher score indicates your endpoints are more resilient to cyberattacks.
 It reflects the security state of all the devices, collectively.

 The data on this card is the product of a meticulous and ongoing vulnerability discovery process.
 It's aggregated with configuration discovery assessments that continuously: